cmc-aau/hpc-docs/docs/software/containers.md

  - Archive an analysis for long-term reproducibility and/or publication

 ## Singularity/Apptainer
-Singularity is a tool for running software containers on HPC systems, very similar to Docker, but singularity is made specifically with scientific computing in mind.
+[Singularity/Apptainer](https://apptainer.org/docs/user/main/index.html) is a tool for running software containers on HPC systems, very similar to Docker, but singularity is made specifically with scientific computing in mind.
 Singularity allows running Docker and any other OCI-based container natively and is a replacement for Docker on HPC systems.
 Singularity has a few extra advantages:

  - Security: a user in the container is the same user with the same privileges/permissions as the one running the container, so no privilege escalation is possible
  - Ease of deployment: no daemon running as root on each node, a container is simply an executable